botpress/botpress/docs/docs/overview/what-is-botpress.md

 #### Translation

-In most cases, a chatbot is built using a single language, for example, English.
-To reduce chatbot development times, Botpress offers multi-language support for users with a Pro license.
-This means that people who speak different languages can use the same chatbot employing in-built translation tools.
+A chatbot is built using a single language, for example, English.
+You can create two hooks and connect your bot to a language translation software that will allow the bot to translate languages supported by that software for incoming and outgoing messages.
+Please refer to the [Third party translations solution](https://github.com/botpress/solutions/tree/master/custom%20solutions/Third%20party%20translations) in our [Solutions Repository](https://github.com/botpress/solutions).

 ### Dialog Manager